ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 ```
 You can also customize the panel’s name using the **Panel title** field.

-### Functional Highlights
+#### Functional Highlights

-- Enables creation of Follow-Up Store Orders (e.g., for unfulfilled lines)
+- Create a follow-up Store Order using the UI function [Create Follow-Up Store Order](#).

 ## Web Panel 4: Warehouse Orders Navigator

-Embeds the navigator again, enabling mass operations such as:
+This panel embeds the Warehouse Orders navigator again, making it possible to perform bulk actions on multiple orders directly from the view.

+#### Functional Highlights

-- Multi-select assignment of orders to a specific performer
+- Assign selected orders to a specific performer using the UI function [Assign to performer](#)
-- Execution of bulk UI actions (via toolbar)
+- Change the performer of already assigned orders via [Change performer](#)

 ### Setup

 In Change View mode, you can configure this panel to display the Warehouse Orders navigator again by setting a saved view.
 The panel’s name can be adjusted using the **Panel title** field.

-## Notes

-- The instance name in the Web Panel URLs should reflect the current ERP tenant (e.g., `internal-nbeta`)
+![Notes]

 - Use the Change View mode to customize or replicate this layout for other operational views
-- Conditional Appearances (CA
+- The instance name in the Web Panel URLs must match the name of your specific ERP tenant instance